Skip to content

 Toilet Size & Shape

-Make sure that the raised toilet seat or handrails that you choose will fit accordingly to the size and shape of your toilet bowl.
-The most common style is standard, which is round in shape and extends 28” out from thewall.
-Elongated-style seats are more oval in shape and extend 31” from the wall.
+Ensure that the raised toilet seat or handrails that you choose will fit accordingly to the size and shape of your toilet bowl.
+The most common style is standard, which is round in and extends 28” out from the wall.
+Elongated-style seats are more oval and extend 31” from the wall.

-You can check out the individual product listings for measurements and specifications before ordering.
-For almost guaranteed fit, choose our Stand Alone Rail or Stand Alone Toilet Rail.
-These options are pretty versatile as they don’t require installation to the toilet seat itself.
+You can review the individual product listings for measurements and specifications before ordering.
+For an almost guaranteed fit, choose our Stand-Alone Rail or Stand-Alone Toilet Rail.
+These options are quite versatile as they don’t require installation on the toilet seat itself.

 Weight Capacity